Vectorized/closedsea/README.md

 - Gas optimized.
 Saves 300+ gas on transfers.

-- Keeps your cilents and some marketplaces happy.
+- Keeps your clients and some marketplaces happy.

 ## Installation